- Socket on the side

 Siri is Great, Alexa Not so Much

 When it comes to voice controls, the iDevices Switch really shines on iOS.
 Asking Siri to turn on and off the plug works flawlessly and there is minimal delay.
-Outside of that, iDevices offers support for Amazon Alexa and Google Home users.
+Outside of that, they do offer support for Amazon Alexa and Google Home users.
 Unfortunately, the good vibes we had with Siri didn’t carry over.

 Connecting to both Amazon Alexa and Google Home involves a few extra steps.
 It requires logging into your Google or Amazon account and linking your iDevices account to it.
 This is a routine task but it required multiple attempts on both.
 After linking accounts, voice commands did work with Alexa and Google Assistant.
 Unfortunately, Alexa seemed to struggle to keep in contact with the plug.
 Every few days it seems I’d have to reset the plug so that my Echo Dot could control it.

-Besides the big 3, the iDevices Smart Plug is not compatible with any other service.
+Besides the big 3, the Switch is not compatible with any other service.
 That means no Samsung SmartThings, Nest, or IFTTT.
 Things that the TP-Link Mini Smart Plug and the iHome iSP6X provide support for (although TP-Link is not HomeKit compatible).
-This could always change down the road with a software update, but I get the feeling that iDevices is putting most of their effort into the Apple ecosystem.
+This could always change down the road with a software update, but I get the feeling this company is putting most of their effort into the Apple ecosystem.

 Great for Apple HomeKit Users